hijeffery/PanoNavi/README.md

 ### Model
 ![Image](network.png)
+Proposed convolutional neural network based navigation framework.
+It consists of four convolutional layers, three pooling layers, and two fully connected layers.
+The inputs are raw, uncalibrated spherical images and the outputs are navigation signals (steering direction and angles).

 ### Data
-Dataset can be downloaded [here](http://pan.baidu.com/s/1jILuDng), or [here](http://dwz.cn/61ckOmhttp://dwz.cn/61ckOm).
+Dataset can be downloaded [here](http://pan.baidu.com/s/1jILuDng), or [here](http://dwz.cn/61ckOm).
 Total in size = 7.43G.
 Data was caputred 29frames/s, and sampled 30 frames/s.
 Thus, 1 image ~= 1s.
-Demo video 15fps, ~= 15x faster than the original video.
+Demo video is made with 15fps, ~= 15x faster than the original video.

+For data argumentation and labelling, please check Section 4.4 in our paper.

 ### Performance
 [Here](https://www.youtube.com/watch?v=Z6GgbcZRwsM) is a demo video for navigation within campus.